101st Motorized Division "Trieste": Invasion of France

 On 10 June 1940 Italy entered World War II and began to invade France.
 The Trieste and the 133rd Armored Division "Littorio" were sent to the Aosta Valley to exploit a planned breakthrough at the Little St Bernard Pass, which was to be achieved by the 1st Alpine Division "Taurinense" on the left flank and the 2nd Alpine Division "Tridentina" on the right flank, with the Trieste taking the pass itself.
 After the initial attacks had failed a tank battalion from the Littorio's 33rd Tank Infantry Regiment was sent forward on 24 June 1940, but the Italian tankettes became bogged down in the rugged and snowy terrain.
 French anti-tank gunners then destroyed a number of Italian tankettes and the battalion withdrew.
 The same day the Franco-Italian Armistice came into effect and the war ended.

 Greco-Italian War

 In November 1940 the bulk of the division moved to Salerno in Campania, while the division's command and artillery regiment were sent to Albania to shore up the crumbling Italian forces during the Greco-Italian War.
-The division's command formed the Special Alpine Division with a mix of reinforcements from Italy, while the artillery groups were assigned to other units regiments.
+The division's command formed the Special Alpine Division with a mix of reinforcements from Italy, while the artillery groups reinforced other artillery regiments.
 On 28 March 1941 the division's units returned to Italy.